RosettaCommons/binder/documentation/basics.rst

 3. Compile code into shared library

-Binder is tool that aim to automate steps 1 and 2.
+Binder is tool that aims to automate steps 1 and 2.

 Preparing the input file
 ------------------------

-In order to feed Binder infromation our underlying C++ code we need to create special C++ include file that in turn include all header files from our project.
-For example: suppose that our C++ project conatin the following header files: `frutes/apple.hpp`, `frutes/orange.hpp` and `vegetables/tomato.hpp`.
-In this call our special include file should contain something like this:
+In order to feed Binder information about our underlying C++ code we need to create special C++ include file that in turn includes all header files from our project.
+For example: suppose that our C++ project contain the following header files: `frutes/apple.hpp`, `frutes/orange.hpp` and `vegetables/tomato.hpp`.
+In this case our special include file should contain something like this:

 .. code-block:: C++